 Medical Education: Seoul National University (2002)

-Clinical Effect Durability of Ampreloxetine (TD-9855) for Treating snOH in Subjects With Primary Autonomic Failure
+Phase 3 Clinical Effect Durability of TD-9855 for Treating Symptomatic nOH in Subjects With Primary Autonomic Failure

 A Phase 3, 22-week, Multi-center, Randomized Withdrawal Study of ampreloxetine in Treating Symptomatic Neurogenic Orthostatic Hypotension in Subjects with Primary Autonomic Failure

 Differential Findings on Anorectal Manometry in Patients with Parkinson's Disease and Defecatory Dysfunction.